httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 New registrations happen on a "RFC Required" basis (see Section 4.7 of
 {{RFC8126}}).
-The attribute to be registered MUST match the `extension-av` syntax defined in {{sane-abnf-syntax}}.
+The attribute to be registered MUST match the `extension-av` syntax defined in {{server-abnf-syntax}}.
 Note that attribute names are generally defined in CamelCase, but technically accepted case-insensitively.

 ### Registration